awsdocs/amazon-redshift-management-guide/doc_source/manage-security-group-api-cli.md

-# Manage Cluster Security Groups Using the Amazon Redshift CLI and API<a name="manage-security-group-api-cli"></a>
+# Manage cluster security groups using the Amazon Redshift CLI and API<a name="manage-security-group-api-cli"></a>

 You can use the following Amazon Redshift CLI operations to manage cluster security groups\.
 + [authorize\-cluster\-security\-group\-ingress](https://docs.aws.amazon.com/cli/latest/reference/redshift/authorize-cluster-security-group-ingress.html)